PHILAE-PROJECT/agilkia/README.md

  * choose_regression_tests.py: selects a given number of traces to maximize some coverage metric.

-After installing Python and the Agilkia library (see below), each of these tools can be run as '`python `*tool.py*' to show the help message and options of the tool.
+After installing Python and the Agilkia library (see below), each of these tools can be run as '`python <tool>.py -h`' to show the help message and options of the tool.

 ## About the Name